daveElsevier/TodoList/README.md

-# TODO list automted testing
+# TODO list automated testing

 Automated testing fo the TODO list webpage for an interview